 Slime is an incredible substance.
 You can squish it into a ball and try to bounce it or you can let it ooze and stretch through your fingers.
 Have you ever played with another classic called oobleck?
 It’s a non-newtonian fluid and pretty cool.
 Don’t know much about non-newtonian fluids, read all about our oobleck recipe.

-We have made slime so many times that I have to add it to our list of classic science activities every kid must try!
+We have made slime so many times that I have to add it to our list of classic science experiments every kid must try!